 IMO 2020 will not be a boon for everyone in the region.
 Uncertainty from the effects of new IMO regulations looms large over efforts to rehabilitate Iraq’s long-suffering energy industry.
 Iraq’s crude reserves are known for their high sulfur content, which reduces the appeal of its exports to refiners.
 Demand for high-sulfur (sour) crude will be impacted by IMO 2020, as the average barrel of sour produces almost 50% fuel oil.
 Demand for Iraqi crude is currently buoyed while production by the world’s largest heavy crude producers Iran and Venezuela remains effectively offline.
 Yet a re-entry into the market by either country would surely damage the amount of limited revenue Iraq is able to collect from its exports.
 One of the most effective steps toward reorienting Iraqi energy exports to evolving demand induced by the IMO would be the diversification of its crude grades, which Iraq has stated its intentions to do for some time.
 The introduction of its Basrah Medium grade product, with a lower sulfur content than Basrah Heavy or Basrah Light, would have a greater appeal to refiners and trade at a competitive price.
 Unfortunately, Iraq’s launch of Basrah Medium has been stalled for more than five years by delays in completing an oil storage project.

 Yet the largest complication that IMO 2020 creates for Iraq is that worldwide demand for HFO is expected to plummet by over 50% in 2020.
 According to the International Energy Agency, Iraq is the world’s third-largest producer of fuel oil and is projected to retain this status into 2030.
-Its largest refinery at Baiji has been offline since 2014, when it was severely damaged by militants from the Islamic State in Iraq and the Levant.
+Its largest refinery at Baiji went offline in 2014 when it was severely damaged by militants from the Islamic State in Iraq and the Levant.
+Although it was restarted in late 2018, Baiji’s current operational capacity is only 70,000 b/d.
 While Iraq’s refining capacity grew nearly 11% in 2018, much of this capacity remains underutilized, and its operational facilities are not complex enough to produce higher-value products for which IMO 2020 will generate increased levels of demand.
 The IEA reports that Iraqi refineries continually produce more HFO than any other products at a level that is astronomically higher than the global average and even much higher than average refineries in the rest of the Middle East.
 Without upgrades to its downstream infrastructure that are only likely to come from foreign investment, Iraq is set to continue generating a product that is neither desirable for exportation nor in great demand domestically.
 Since retooling and construction of downstream assets is a time- and capital-intensive process even in the most stable parts of the world, offering sweeter crude may be Iraq’s best way to avoid completely forgoing any potential benefit of IMO 2020.

 Fuel Surplus, Power Shortage